taraokelly/Graph-Theory-Assignment/README.md

 ![alt text](https://github.com/taraokelly/Graph-Theory-Assignment/blob/master/img/v3.PNG "v0.0.3")

-### Third Draft:
+### Final Draft:

-The room node was still causing difficulty being so large, decided no to implement it the way I had desired a room for every time slot, and those timeslots would each belong to seperate days.
-I felt as though it would be too bulky, with the size of the rooms being in creased by the number of days(5) and of timeslots(12)(*60 altogether).
-The room nodes are not connected to the root node, as I perhaps should have, but have property to define them to their year and semester and a unique constaint to avaid duplicates.
+The room nodes were still causing difficulty being so large, I decided not to implement it the way I had desired: a room for every time slot, and those timeslots would each belong to seperate days.
+I felt as though it would be too bulky, with the size of the rooms being increased by the number of days(5) and of timeslots(12)(*60 altogether).
+I did not connect the room nodes to the root node, as I perhaps should have, but have properties to define them to their year and semester, and a unique constaint to avaid duplicates.

 The following graph has been taken from the finished DB.